-- 27. A purposive approach to freedom of association defines the content of this right by reference to its purpose: "to recognize the profoundly social nature of human endeavors and to protect the individual from state-enforced isolation in the pursuit of his or her ends".
-Freedom of association allows the achievement of individual potential through interpersonal relationships and collective action. - 28.
-The purpose of the right to freedom of association encompasses the protection of (1) individuals joining with others to form associations (the constitutive approach); (2) collective activity in support of other constitutional rights (the derivative approach); and (3) collective activity that enables "those who would otherwise be vulnerable and ineffective to meet on more equal terms the power and strength of those with whom their interests interact and, perhaps, conflict". - 29.
-The purpose and effect of the 15% Capacity Restriction is to severely limit the exercise of the collective right of the congregants of Grace Life, as a private religious association, to peacefully assemble together for the purposes of manifesting their religious beliefs, therefore engaging section 2(d).
-During a Sunday morning service at Grace Life, all four fundamental freedoms are exercised together, at both an individual and collective level. - 30.
-The effect of the Distancing Restriction is also to limit freedom of association because it hinders the collective exercise of peaceful assembly, the effective communication between individuals, and because it limits the right of each individual to associate-physically, religiously, and relationally-with whom they will and how.
+- 25. A purposive approach to freedom of association defines the content of this right by reference to its purpose: "to recognize the profoundly social nature of human endeavors and to protect the individual from state-enforced isolation in the pursuit of his or her ends".9 Freedom of association allows the achievement of individual potential through interpersonal relationships and collective action.10 - 26.
+The purpose of the right to freedom of association encompasses the protection of (1) individuals joining with others to form associations (the constitutive approach); (2) collective activity in support of other constitutional rights (the derivative approach); and (3) collective activity that enables "those who would otherwise be vulnerable and ineffective to meet on more equal terms the power and strength of those with whom their interests interact and, perhaps, conflict".11 - 27.
+The purpose and effect of the 15% Capacity Restriction is to severely limit the exercise of the collective right of the congregants of Fairview Baptist, as a private religious association, to

-&lt;sup>9 MPAO at para 54, citing from Reference re Public Service Employee Relations Act (Alta.), [1987) 1 SCR 313, 1987 CanLII 88 (SCC) at 365 [Re Public Service] [Emphasis added].
+9 MPAO at para 54, citing from Reference re Public Service Employee Relations Act (Alta.), [1987) 1 SCR 313, 1987 CanLII 88 (SCC) at 365 [Re Public Service] [Emphasis added].